-- Plus: there is now a server which can be authoritative - Many new options available.
+- Bonus: the server can now be made authoritative - Many new options available.
 For example...

-"Server is the man" (authoratitative server)
+"Server is the man" (authoritative server)

-- Deterministic lockstep can be modified by trusting the server with the last word - For example: - Packet loss from player 3?
-Server makes up control for player 3 (instead of waiting to ear) - Note: server dictates what player 3 eventually did, not player 3 itself! - i.e. clients take server's word even for its own actions - Packet loss affects one player only
+- The server has the last word

+- For example:

+- Packet loss from player 3?

+Server makes up control for player 3 (instead of waiting for them)

+- Note: server defines what player 3 eventually did, not player 3 itself!

+- i.e., clients take server's word even for its own actions

+- Packet loss affects one player only